Eddie Stokes

 Edward James Taite Stokes (born 26 June 1950) is a former New Zealand rugby union player.
 A centre, Stokes represented Bay of Plenty at a provincial level, and was a member of the New Zealand national side, the All Blacks, on the 1976 tour of South America.
-He played in five matches on that tour, including the game against Uruguay for which international caps were not awarded.
+He participated in five matches during the tour, one of which was against Uruguay; however, international caps were not awarded for that game.